easttennesseecc-star/Q-Top-Dog-IDE/LLM_AUTO_AUTHENTICATION_QUICK_START.md

 ## Summary

 ### For Users:
-- Opens Q-IDE → Auto-check happens
+- Opens Top Dog → Auto-check happens
 - If LLMs missing → Helpful modal with options
 - Choose your action → Continue building
 - Can add/change credentials anytime